World Lupus Day

 Lupus foundation Australia is holding a luncheon at Caribbean bar to increase awareness and raise funds for the research of the disease.

 There is also a ‘wigs of love’ program where a donor can grow their hair up to 30 cm and donate it for lupus and other cancer patients who have lost their hair to the disease to make wigs.
-For details click here.

 The least that can be done for these patients through the lupus organization is donating in form of cash, property or vehicle.
-If you are interested to do that click here.

 Lupus day is supported by many celebrities; few of them who lost a dear one to this disease.
 Julian Lennon, a musician and philanthropist, has been devoted to raise funds for Lupus foundation of America since 2011.